-Some water sports involve big, expensive equipment.
-You can rent a ski boat or kite-surfing rig, however it is often worth calling ahead to check on proficiency requirements and other expectations.
-The same outfits that offer rentals typically offer guided tours or instruction for about the same it would cost you to take the gear out on your own.
+You can rent a ski boat or kitesurfing rig, however it is often worth calling ahead to check on proficiency requirements and other expectations.
+The same outfits that offer rentals typically offer guided tours or instruction for about the same as it would cost you to take the gear out on your own.
 Of course if you just want to get in the water, the simplest way to enjoy the surf requires no special equipment or training at all: try bodysurfing in the shallow white water of any San Diego beach break, or strap on your swim fins and test your mettle at the bodysurfing-only break known as Boomer's Beach (next to La Jolla Cove).

-Here are a few of the exciting water sports activities that can be enjoyed on San Diego beaches and bays.
+Here are some of the exciting water sport activities that can be enjoyed on San Diego beaches and bays.

 Bodyboarding implies that the surfer is riding the wave on their belly, in a prone position.
 But bodyboarders these days are hardly lying down on the job; a lot of them actually stand up.
 Able to take off deeper and ride in the more critical part of the wave, bodyboarders can claim more tube time than traditional surfers, and every day is overhead.
 Try bodyboarding for your first time in the Pacific Beach white water, or take it to the next level at a hollow shorebreak like Marine Street Beach in La Jolla.

 Kitesurfers thrive in the stormy, blown-out wind conditions that traditional surfers avoid.
 Instead of merely surfing the waves, kitesurfers use them as kickers to catch air.
-Similar to windsurfing, but with far more dramatic results, kitesurfers use oncoming waves to catch huge airs and endless hang times, courtesy of the parachute-like kite's lift power.
+Similar to windsurfing, but with far more dramatic results, kitesurfers use oncoming waves to catch huge air and endless hang times, courtesy of the parachute-like kite's lift power.
 It's a lot more complicated than strapping a leash around your ankle and jumping out for a surf, however no more difficult than rigging a windsurfer or hobie cat.
-Pacific Beach and the Coronado Shores areas are popular kite sites although beginners like to start out at places like Fiesta Island on the protected waters of the Bay, and then take their act into the surf at Coronado Shores and Pacific Beach.
+Pacific Beach and the Coronado Shores areas are popular kite sites, although beginners like to start out at places like Fiesta Island on the protected waters of the Bay.

 Stand-up surfing requires a big floaty board and a long canoe-style paddle.
 SUP surfers sacrifice maneuverability in exchange for the advantage of catching waves earlier and riding them longer.

-Traditional sailing is a serious matter in San Diego and, even though it might not be as hip as sports like kitesurfing, there's nothing more radical than a big, multi-million dollar racing sled slicing through the America's Cup Harbor with her winches grinding and spinnaker straining.
+Traditional sailing is a serious matter in San Diego and there's nothing more radical than a big, multi-million dollar racing sled slicing through the America's Cup Harbor with her winches grinding and spinnaker straining.

-Inspired by the jetpack in James Bond's Thunderball, the Jetlev jetpack used by Jetpack America gives thrill-seekers the chance to realize their superhero dreams, flying high above the waters of Mission Bay.
-Jetpacking allows pilots to fly up to 30 feet in the air, skim across the water at speeds up to 30 mph, dive below the surface of the water in dramatic underwater submarines, and even pull off the impossible: walking on water.
+All three options give thrill-seekers the chance to realize their superhero dreams, flying high above the waters of Mission Bay or San Diego Harbor, powered by water propulsion jets.
+Depending upon the device you select, you can fly up to 30 feet in the air, skim across the water at speeds up to 30 mph, dive below the surface of the water, and even pull off the impossible: walking on water.

-The motor-minded can launch wave runners (WaveRunner is a trademarked name and type of personal water craft (PWC) produced by the Yamaha Motor Company) and jet skis at boat ramps and beaches throughout the county (check the local regulations), or rent them in places like Mission Bay and Oceanside Harbor.
-Once in a while you'll see wave runners out in the open ocean making long distance runs down the coast and lifeguards using them for water patrol along the beaches, however most of the activity takes place within the waters of San Diego's bays.
+The motor-minded can launch waverunners and jet skis at boat ramps and beaches throughout the county (check the local regulations), or rent them in places like Mission Bay and Oceanside Harbor.
+Once in awhile you'll see waverunners out in the open ocean making long distance runs down the coast and lifeguards using them for water patrol along the beaches, however most of the activity takes place within the waters of San Diego's bays.